The Catch : Poetry Everywhere : Video : The Poetry Foundation

 >

 This is one of my favorite poems by Stallings.
-Many, many more.
+There are many, many more.
 Archaic Smile is the book I chose to have the class read for my senior poetry workshop course in college.
 A.E.
 Stallings inspires me to try to write formal poetry.
 I think this video really does justice to the poem.

 The Catch